Lesterpaintstheworld/terminal-velocity/demande/02_007_7_recommended_next_actions.md

 ## 7. RECOMMENDED NEXT ACTIONS

-- **Development of Chapter Outlines and Scenes**: Focus on enhancing emotional depth and ethical implications.
+- **Development of Chapter Outlines and Scenes**: Focus on enhancing emotional depth and ethical implications, ensuring that character motivations are clear and impactful.
   - Ensure character motivations are clear and impactful.
   - Integrate philosophical concepts naturally within the story progression.
   - Add missing chapter/scenes